rykimmy/photography-portfolio/README.md

 ### Extra Comments

-This is one of three projects that I used to learn React.
-Additionally, this is the first time using Firebase.
+I came into this project with no background experience other than the DALI Frontend Mini-Series.